 - As indicated in Section 5.7.1 above, no ADHC settings will be submitted to CMS for Heightened Scrutiny review.
-The results of the state level review process are provided above. - SCDHHS anticipates determinations for SCDDSN settings will be made no later than June 1, 2020.
-Settings should then be published for public notice no later than Sept.
-14, 2020.
-SCDHHS may publish settings for public notice prior to this date if determinations have been made.
+The results of the state level review process are provided above. - SCDHHS finalized determinations for SCDDSN Category 2 settings on Feb.
+4, 2021.
+Settings were published for public notice on Feb.
+10, 2021. - SCDHHS anticipates determinations for SCDDSN Category 3 settings will be made no later than June 1, 2021.
+Settings should then be published for public notice no later than Aug.
+3, 2021.

 SCDHHS will solicit comments from the public, including beneficiaries and/or personal representatives of beneficiaries, as to the qualities of each of these settings.
 The public will be able to suggest the addition of any setting to the list if a member of the public determines it may meet the definition of a setting that has institutional qualities that isolate individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
 SCDHHS will follow the processes described in Section 5.7.2 on any setting that is submitted.
-SCDHHS will take public comment under consideration, but ultimately any determination as to what settings SCDHHS will submit to CMS for its review, what settings will not need to be submitted to CMS for review, and what settings will no longer be able to provide HCBS after March 17, 2022, will be made by SCDHHS.
+SCDHHS will take public comment under consideration, but ultimately any determination as to what settings SCDHHS will submit to CMS for its review, what settings will not need to be submitted to CMS for review, and what settings will no longer be able to provide HCBS after March 17, 2023, will be made by SCDHHS.